otakann/STM32-GNU-Project-Sample/README.md

 * Individually copy the file "portmacro.h" and "port.c" from "FreeRTOSv10.2.0/FreeRTOS/Source/portable/GCC/ARM_CM4F" into "led_blink/package/freertos/inc" and "led_blink/package/freertos/src".
 Please make sure your MCU model.
 STM32L4 series is cotex-M4 processor with FPU.
 So I choose the "ARM_CM4F" folder.
 * Modify the file "FreeRTOSConfig.h" in "led_blink/package/freertos/inc" to fit your own project.
 You can reference the meaning of each parameter from [here](https://www.freertos.org/a00110.html).
 * Choose a heap implementation file from "FreeRTOSv10.2.0/FreeRTOS/Source/portable/MemMang".
 The diffrence of each implementation you can reference is [here](https://www.freertos.org/a00111.html).
+### Project
+* Launch Eclipse and click "File->new->Makefile Project with Existing Code" tab.
+Then choose the source code folder and "Cross GCC" as toolchain.
+Click "finish" button.
+* Right click the project and click the "Properties" tab.
+Then click "C/C++ Build->Tool Chain Editor".
+Select the "Current toolchain" as "no toolchain" then click "Apply and Close".
+Repeat this step but select the "Current toolchain" as "Cross GCC".
+(Perhaps CDT issue?)
+* Then click the project "Properties->C/C++ Build->Settings".
+Input the toolchain location and prefix.